e-shelter adds Amsterdam data centre to its EU portfolio

 The first phase with an initial 6MW IT load is expected to be complete and ready for service to customers in early 2019.

-The fully completed facility will be capable of delivering up to 39.6MW of IT load and will offer customers and partners flexible and scalable data centre services, carrier neutrality with multiple carrier and cloud connectivity options.
+The fully completed facility will be capable of delivering up to 39.6MW of IT load and will offer customers and partners flexible and scalable data center services, carrier neutrality with multiple carrier and cloud connectivity options.

 "Our business continues to thrive and grow, driven by continued demand from our key customer segments of Enterprise and hyperscale,” says e-shelter CEO and founder Rupprecht Rittweger.

 “Our new markets expansion plan is largely based upon existing customer demand to deliver the e-shelter data center services outside of our existing DACH market.